Spaceflakes/WRO-FE-25/README.md

 IMU (connected to Pi): Fusioned with odometry for accurate heading and slip detection.

-Ultrasonic/ToF sensors (as redundant safety for close-range object detection).

 All sensor data are fused on the Pi SBC, providing robust perception for navigation algorithms.

 The Pi implements PWM control for motor speed and servo position, interfacing via logic-level converters with both the ESC and servo.
 Data logging, sensor fusion, and vehicle state estimation are performed real-time for optimal trajectory planning and reliability in both open track and obstacle challenges.